SableRaf/Illustrator-Scripting-Sublime-Text-Package/README.md

 **This is a work in progress.
 Use at your own risk.**

 Sublime Text 2 package for building extenscript (jsx) in Illustrator CC.
 Based on the [package for After Effects](https://github.com/seblavoie/After-Effects-Scripting-Sublime-Text-Package) by Seb Lavoie and the completion file from moluapple's [package for Illustrator and Indesign](https://github.com/moluapple/Sublime-Extendscript) (Windows only).
+It provides code completion in Sublime Text 2 and the ability to run the scripts in Illustrator via the build command.

 ## Limitations

 - The build & run scripts are hard coded for Illustrator CC en_GB version.
 Editing them for other installations should be trivial enough but there is no handy config file yet.
 - Windows script is completely untested
+- Be sure to save your script in UTF8 (withough BOM).
+Extenscript interprets [Byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) as a syntax error.

 ## Build System